Bryan De La Cruz Player Props: Marlins vs. Angels

 Bryan De La Cruz At The Plate

-- Looking at the 46 games he has played this season, he's hit a home run in six of them (13.0%), and in 3.2% of his trips to the dish.
+- Looking at the 47 games he has played this season, he's went deep in six of them (12.8%), and in 3.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.